 Eligible (to graduate)A student who has enrolled in sufficient courses to meet Graduation requirements and are expected to graduate in that year.

 Eligible to graduate reporting only includes Dogwood (BC Secondary Graduation Diploma), and does not include Adult Dogwood (BC Adult Graduation Diploma) or Evergeen (BC School Completion Certificate).

 Graduation Program requirements have changed over time.
 Eligibility to graduate is dependent upon the student having met the current British Columbia provincial requirements of the applicable graduation program.

 Eligible Grade 12 Graduation Rate

-The proportion of Eligible (to graduate) Grade 12 students who graduated in that school year.
-The rate includes all Grade 12 students (not just first-time-in-Grade-12 students).
+The proportion of eligible to graduate Grade 12 students who graduated in that school year.

 Boards of Education that report students as receiving ELL support services to the Ministry of Education, meeting all of the requirements as specified on the Form 1701 Instructions, may qualify for ELL funding.
 Students enrolled with Conseil scolaire francophone may also be reported under this category if they are receiving French Language Learning (FLL) or Apprentissage de la Langue Anglaise (ALA) supports and all the requirements are met.
 Support services for English as a Second Dialect (ESD) are also recognised as part of ELL support services.